renuo/rails-bootstrap-ui/README.md

 # Rails Bootstrap UI

+This is the source code of railsbootstrapui.com.

-A full set of components for Ruby On Rails, based on Bootstrap.
+Rails Bootstrap UI is a UI framework for Ruby On Rails, based on Bootstrap.

 What does this library do:
 * Edits some default Bootstrap variables to make all bootstrap components look a bit more modern.